-What Does a Business Proposal Entail?, Against the backdrop of dynamic and highly competitive business environments, it may be that turn-around point—a brilliantly written business proposal—to new opportunities, strategic partnerships, or even securing that much-needed business loan.
+What Does a Business Proposal Entail?, Against the backdrop of dynamic and highly competitive business environments, it may be that turn-around point—a brilliantly written Business Proposal—to new opportunities, strategic partnerships, or even securing that much-needed business loan.
 Then what is it?

 A business proposal is a formal document sent from a marketer to a prospective business owner concerning a project, business idea, or investment.
 Generally, it tries to convince the receiver to engage in business with the individual or enterprise about certain goods or services, or to receive a given amount of financial investment.